kazurayam/ProxyAutoConfigBasedWebDriverFactory/README.md

 # Background

 Quite a few Katalon Studio users work behind the corporates Proxy server.
-Me to.
+Me too.

 You can setup a Proxy for Katalon Studio.
 See ["Proxy Preference"](https://docs.katalon.com/katalon-studio/docs/proxy-preferences.html) page.